FireEmblem59/personalized-story-generator/README.md

   6. The terminal will display a message like `Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...`.
   7. Open your web browser and go to `http://localhost:8000`.

-- **Using Node.js (with `serve` package):**
-  1. Ensure you have Node.js and npm installed.
-  2. Open your terminal or command prompt.
-  3. Navigate to the root directory of the project.
-  4. If you haven't used `serve` before, install it globally: `npm install -g serve`
-  5. Run the server: `serve .`
-  6. The terminal will display one or more local addresses (e.g., `http://localhost:3000`).
-  7. Open your web browser and go to one of these addresses.
+**4. Configure API Key:**

+- Once the application is running, you will be prompted to enter your Gemini API Key.
+- Paste your key and click "Save Key".
+It will be stored in your browser's localStorage for future sessions.

 **5. Create Your Story:**

-- Once the application is running in your browser and you have saved your API key:
-- Fill in the details for your protagonist (name, age, occupation).
-- Define the setting (time period, location).
-- Describe the central conflict.
-- Optionally, add a sidekick and/or an antagonist with their traits.
-- Choose a story template/genre from the dropdown menu.
+- Use the main input fields to set up your story.
+Click the 🎲 buttons for inspiration!.
+- Expand the collapsible sections to add more detail.
-- Click the "Start My Story!" button.
-- The first part of your story will be generated.
-Interact with the story by clicking on the choice buttons presented to continue the narrative.
+- Click "Start My Story!" and interact with the choices to continue the narrative.
-- Use the "Read Aloud," "Share Story," and "Show/Hide Full Story" buttons as needed.
-- Click "Start New Story" to reset and create a different adventure.
+- Use the control buttons to read aloud, restart, or share/export your story.
+- Visit the "Story Library" to view, load, or delete your saved creations.

 ## How It Works

 The application constructs prompts based on user inputs (protagonist, setting, conflict, template, etc.) and the current story state (previous story parts and choices made).
 These prompts are sent to the Google Gemini API.
 The API processes the prompt and returns a new story segment, typically ending with two distinct choices for the protagonist.
 The user's selected choice is then used to build the context for the next API call, allowing the narrative to branch and evolve dynamically.

-## Future Enhancements (Potential Ideas tho I'm a bit lazy to do some of them and some are really easy to implement)
+## Future Enhancements

+This list tracks the project's direction and features that are planned or in progress

+- ~~Refactor code into a modular structure (UI, API, State, etc.).~~
+- ~~Create a clean UI with collapsible sections for advanced options~~
+- ~~Implement a "Story Library" to view and manage saved stories.~~
+- ~~Add randomizer buttons for key inputs to spark creativity.~~
-- Integration with an image generation AI (e.g., DALL-E, Stable Diffusion via API) to create visuals for scenes or characters.
+- Implement AI-generated images for scenes or characters.
 - A backend system for saving and loading stories, allowing users to resume or share persistent story links.
-- More sophisticated prompt engineering techniques for even richer, more nuanced, and longer narratives.
 - User accounts and a public or private gallery for users to save and share their favorite generated stories.
 - More advanced character customization options, perhaps with AI-generated personality descriptions based on traits.
-- Support for more than two choices at decision points.
+- ~~Support for more than two choices at decision points.~~

 ## Contributing